 Peter Kiewit was born in Omaha, Nebraska in 1900 and remained a resident of the city throughout his entire life.
 Mr. Kiewit attended Mason School, then Central High School where he graduated in 1918.
 Following graduation he studied for a year at Dartmouth College in Hanover, New Hampshire.
-Mr. Kiewit returned to Omaha in 1919 to work as a general contractor for his family’s company.
+Mr. Kiewit returned to Omaha in 1919 to work for his family’s general contracting business.
 Under Mr. Kiewit’s leadership, the small contracting company grew to be one of the largest employee-owned businesses in the country.

 Mr. Kiewit believed that there was no better place to live in the United States than Omaha.
 He attributed his success to the work ethic of Nebraskans and he wanted to return his wealth to their communities.
 Before he died, Mr. Kiewit directed that his personal estate be used to establish a foundation to support public-purpose projects in Nebraska and Western Iowa.
 Peter Kiewit Foundation opened its doors in 1979 with a $150 million endowment.

 Peter Kiewit was born in Omaha on September 12.
 He remained a resident of the city his entire life.